 Exciting ideas for first finger foods

-So now that we’ve covered some safety tips, you can move onto baby’s exciting food adventures!
+Are you ready to start baby’s exciting food adventures?
 They can try all sorts of different finger foods, to get them used to a variety of tastes and textures.

 Often you can just cut off pieces from the food you are serving the rest of the family and offer it as finger foods.
 For example, if you’re having a roast dinner you could give them carrot batons and little strips of chicken.